Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--product-and-strategy.md

 wartime vs peacetime https://newsletter.pragmaticengineer.com/p/wartime-vs-peacetime what got us here won't get us there… worse is better = there is a point where less functionality ("worse") is a preferable option ("better") in terms of practicality and usability.
 Software that is limited, but simple to use, may be more appealing to the user and market than the reverse https://en.wikipedia.org/wiki/Worse_is_better
+You can develop the best strategy in the world, but if it isn’t producing the desired results, it’s time to reassess.
+"It’s not that we aren’t doing as well as we could, but it’s not the best strategy we could be doing to win." https://worldofwarcraft.blizzard.com/en-us/news/21952451/midgame-moves-adapt-survive-and-thrive